abhishek-01k/BitcoinL2-Investment-Platform/docs/features-we-provide/investment-strategies.md

 Below is our approach to group BRC20s and Runes into categories for different types of investors like Conservative, Moderate, and Degen (Aggressive) Investors.

-This approach ensures a balanced and data-driven way to group BitcoinL2 tokens according to investor specific profiles.
+This approach ensures a balanced and data-driven way to group BitcoinL2 tokens according to the investor specific profiles.

 ### Categorization Logic